Understanding Neck Injuries and How Iron Neck Can Aid in Recovery

 - Place your hand on your forehead.

-- Gently push your forehead into your hand
+- Gently push your forehead into your hand while resisting with your neck muscles.

 - Hold for 5-10 seconds, then relax.